 Due to the fragile nature of chicks, I cannot guarantee their health or lives once they leave my care.
 I unfortunately have no control over new owner care.
 I can only attest that my own flock is disease and pest free, and that chicks are healthy at the time I sell them.
-Buyer will be asked to inspect birds before accepting them, and it is always good practice to quarantine any new animals from your current ones!
+Buyer is to inspect birds before accepting them, and it is always good practice to quarantine any new animals from your current ones!

 I strive for SOP with all of my birds, but I cannot guarantee the quality of every chick.
-You could put two show winners together and still not every single chick will be show quality.
+You could put two show winners together and still not every single chick will be show potential.
 Quality is also difficult to assess in very young chicks.
 I will happily share photos and videos of my breeders for reference.
 I consider most of my chicks “breeder quality” and they are priced as such.
 However, if chicks from me are growing out with major quality issues (single combs, poor crests, sparse feathering, they look like they came from Tractor Supply, etc.) I want to know about it so I can make it right!
 Their parents will need to be assessed.
 If you want to bring them back, I will buy them at their original purchase price.

 That being said, I don’t show my birds.
 I use exhibition line silkies to improve my project colors and satins, but my birds are family pets.
 They are allowed to free range, sun bathe, and play in the dirt.
 I am not interested in putting them in conditioning cages for show (or quarantining them when they return).
 A gentle, friendly rooster is much more valuable to me than a structurally perfect one with an attitude problem.
 If you are getting into silkies purely for exhibition, my chicks are probably not for you.
 I’d be happy to put you in contact with some excellent exhibition breeders!

 I do occasionally have known pet-quality or early generation project crosses.
 They will be listed accordingly and reduced.